chandragumelar/nlp-wordcloud/README.md

 # nlp-wordcloud

-What are the common words used to discribe individuals historical significance? lets make a wordcloud. source (csv file from specific columns)
+# Project Overview
+This project aims to generate a wordcloud visualization based on a CSV file containing descriptions of individuals' historical significance.
+By analyzing the text data, the project extracts the most common words used to describe these individuals and presents them in a visually appealing simple wordcloud format

+# Acknowledgments

-(notebook copied with edit from
+notebook copied with edit from Rachael Tatman (kaggle.com/rtatman/notebooks)
-Rachael Tatman) kaggle.com/rtatman/notebooks

 ![simple wordcloud](./wordcloud.png)